We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Button battery costs vary, based on the type of hearing aids you have.
 Wireless technologies and streaming require more energy, depleting disposable batteries quicker than in years past.

-In general, you can expect to pay around $100–$150 annually for disposable batteries.
+In general, you can expect to pay around $100 to $150 annually for disposable batteries.
 If your hearing aids last for 5 years, you will spend over $500 in additional costs to power them up.

 Button batteries take a toll on the environment as well as your wallet.

 Button batteries contain mercury.
-Since the chances of them leaking during use are small, this doesn’t make them a health hazard to you while you’re wearing them.
+Since the chances of the batteries leaking during use are small, this doesn’t make them a health hazard to you.
 What it does mean is button batteries should be recycled and disposed of properly.

-Even so, many people simply throw them away, so they wind up in landfills or on sidewalks.
-There they can leak, contaminating waterways and groundwater.
+Even so, many of these batteries wind up in landfills or on sidewalks.
+There, they can leak, contaminating waterways and groundwater.
 If they’re incinerated, they can contaminate the air.